yudistrange/pages/source/_posts/reading-list.md

 So I thought maybe I will put the list in the public domain, just to put some pressure on myself.
 The goal is to finish these cover to cover before the year ends.
 Here goes it:

-- Practical Object Oriented design in Ruby
+- [x] Practical Object Oriented design in Ruby
-- TDD by example
+- [ ] TDD by example
-- User stories applied
+- [ ] User stories applied
-- Software Architecture
+- [ ] Software Architecture
-- Designing for Scalability with Erlang
+- [ ] Designing for Scalability with Erlang
-- Reactive Design Patterns
+- [ ] Reactive Design Patterns
-- Database Internals
+- [ ] Database Internals
-- Designing Data-Intensive Applications
+- [ ] Designing Data-Intensive Applications

+#### Update 2020-03-03
+Failed miserably with this.
+Started a lot of these, but only finished POODR completely.
+Need to get better at this.